Research

 Idea and aim

-The idea of this research is to use "Covalent Organic Frameworks (COFs)" explained below, as a porous material that can effectively solve the above-mentioned problems.
-COFs are crystalline organic porous materials that have attracted much attention recently because they are composed only of light elements (usually C, H, O, and N), metal-free, highly durable because they are constructed with covalently bonds, and have nanoscale pores that are sufficiently larger than CO2 molecules.
+The idea of this research is to use "covalent organic frameworks (COFs)" explained below, as a porous material that can effectively solve the above-mentioned problems.
+COFs are crystalline organic porous materials that have attracted much attention recently because they are composed only of light elements (usually C, H, O, and N), metal-free, highly durable because they are constructed with covalent bonds, and have nanoscale pores that are sufficiently larger than CO2 molecules.
 COFs are, to say, "jungle gyms" consisting of molecular rods, and their pore size and function can be designed by selecting building block molecules.
-We believe that using COF, specifically if amine adsorption sites can be densely arranged on the COF's skeleton, we can create the ultimate solid CO2 absorbents that are solvent-free, support-free, porous, highly stable, and consisted of only light elements.
+We believe that using COF, specifically if amine adsorption sites can be densely arranged on the COF's skeleton, we can create the ultimate solid CO2 absorbents that are solvent-free, support-free, porous, highly stable, and consist of only light elements.

 Furthermore, the use of relatively low temperatures has principled advantages based on thermodynamics.
-Simply put, the act of separating gases to lift off the mixing state at a high temperature will in principle requires higher energy input for the gas separation, because a high temperature favors disorder or the state with increased entropy.
-If one wants to reduce the energy input for CO2 separation, separation and recovery should be performed at as a low temperature as possible, which is rooted in the fundamental principles of science.
-(Note: There is a limit because too low temperature slows down the rate of molecular diffusion and desorption within the material, but if there is a "porous material with low heat of adsorption," that will be avoided.
+Simply put, the act of separating gases to lift off the mixing state at a high temperature will, in principle, require higher energy input for the gas separation, because a high temperature favors disorder or the state with increased entropy.
+If one wants to reduce the energy input for CO2 separation, separation and recovery should be performed at as low temperatures as possible, which is rooted in the fundamental principles of science.
+(Note: There is a limit because too low temperatures slow down the rate of molecular diffusion and desorption within the material, but if there is a "porous material with low heat of adsorption," that will be avoided.
 If a tight-solid or liquid is used, however, the mass transfer coefficient will be lowered, so higher temperatures are needed to ensure the reaction rate.)

 Development of innovative solid electrolytes for solid-state batteries